 Boost Your Business Voucher Program – Food Innovation StreamOverview

-This program aims to help companies access the know-how needed to innovate, diversify, improve productivity and take new and innovative products to market.
-It is one of the funding stream of the Victorian government's Boost Your Business Voucher Program which seeks to support businesses to become more productive, employ more people, improve market access and in general, increase their scale, diversity and profitability.
+This program aims to encourage collaborative problem solving, develop innovation capability and stimulate business growth.
+It forms part of the Victorian government's Boost Your Business Voucher Program which seeks to support businesses to become more productive, employ more people, improve market access and in general, increase their scale, diversity and profitability.

 The objectives of this stream are to: